-Attendance is required for all classes and will impact the grade.
+Attendance is required and will impact the grade.
 Unexcused absences will adversely affect the grade, and absences from more than 30% of the total number of lessons will be grounds for failing the class.
-Punctual attendance for the whole lesson is required and arriving more than 20 minutes late will be counted as an absence.
-In the case of an illness or family emergency, the student must present a valid excuse, such as a doctor's note.
+Punctual attendance for the lesson is required and arriving more than 20 minutes late will be counted as an absence.
+In the case of an illness or family emergency, students must present a valid excuse, such as a doctor's note.